 Peer-to-peer crypto trading platforms, such as LocalCryptos, offer more anonymous trades.
 The platform works as a market, where you offer your local currency and trade it for ETH.
 These transfers can be accomplished using credit or debit cards, bank transfers, Paypal, and even other cryptocurrencies, such as bitcoin.

 Fees are generally between 0.25% and 0.75%.
 (Buyers typically pay a higher fee than sellers.)
-Transaction time can vary from 30 minutes to a few hours.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Transaction time can vary from 30 minutes to a few hours.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Ethereum ATMs are perfect for buying small amounts of ETH in the real world.
 They have low fees and generally do not require identification.
 What you do need, however, is an Ethereum wallet.
 (To find one, use websites like coinatmradar.com.)